- Tuesday – Friday 3/22-3/25

 - Each runner is asked to furnish one volunteer to fill a minimum 4 hour shift during the race.
 Once you have registered, please have your designated volunteer fill out the form on the volunteer page so that we have all their information and can contact them with specifics about their volunteer spot.
 There is a spot on the form for volunteers to pick their own time frame.
 Thank you!

-- If you are coming from out of town and cannot bring a volunteer, we will waive the volunteer requirement, as we do not want this to prevent you from signing up.
+- If you are a runner coming from out of town and cannot bring a volunteer, we will waive the volunteer requirement, as we do not want this to prevent you from signing up.
 Thank you!

 Aid and Food